DeepSMILE: Contrastive self-supervised pre-training benefits MSI and HRD classification directly from H&E whole-slide images in colorectal and breast cancer: Materials and methods

 \subsubsection{Breast cancer tissue dataset: TCGA-BC}

-We obtain all FFPE WSIs for BC tissue from TCGA (referred to as \textit{TCGA-BC}), and retrieve genomic DDR-related labels, including HRD Score, from \cite{knijnenburg-molecular-landscape-ddr-tcga}.
+We obtain all FFPE WSIs for BC tissue from TCGA (referred to as \textit{TCGA-BC}), which is collected from multiple centers in the United States of America, and retrieve genomic DDR-related labels, including HRD Score, from \cite{knijnenburg-molecular-landscape-ddr-tcga}.
 The HRD Score (\cite{hrdscore-1-timms2014association, hrdscore-2-marquard2015pan}) is a discrete score computed as the sum of the number of subchromosomal regions with allelic imbalance extending to the telomere (\cite{hrdscore-tai-birkbak2012telomeric}), the number of chromosomal breaks between adjacent regions of at least 10 megabases (\cite{hrdscore-lst-popova2012ploidy}), and the number of regions with a loss of heterozygosity event of intermediate size (\cite{hrdscore-hrdloh-abkevich2012patterns}).
 Since the relationship of the HRD Score to actual homologous recombination functionality and cellular morphology is not known, we test two binarization strategies to define the classification task of distinguishing HRD-high (assumed to be HR deficient and thus sensitive to targeted therapy) and HRD-low patients (assumed to be HR proficient and thus not sensitive to targeted therapy).
 First, we split the score at the median (mHRD), similar to previous work \citep{kather-nature-pan-cancer-histogenomics}.
 Secondly, we aim to provide a better supervisory signal by splitting the set in tertiles (tHRD) and assigning a top-tertile or bottom-tertile label, discarding patients with an HRD score close to the median.
 That is,